 and wipe off its dirt and who-knows-what-else stained surfaces.

-Then, we had to put the boat’s cover on
+Then, we have to put the boat’s cover on.

-and since I am the smallest, I have the honors
+Since I´m the smallest, I have the honors

-and making sure that the support-poles were upright
+and making sure that the support-poles are upright,

 and that the cover is in the correct spot.